OlinDSA2025/olindsa2025.github.io/in_class/day06.md

 There are tons of problems that can be cast as graph traversal problems.
 Let's think of a few as a class.
 To get us started what are some problems that can be converted into graphs?

-We're going to learn about four different methods for graph traversal in this class.
+We're going to learn about four different methods for graph traversal in this class: breadth-first search, depth-first search, Dijkstra's algorithm, and A-Star search.
 Today, we'll talk about the first two.

 ### Breadth-First Search (BFS)